Congratulations on being accepted to an Alliance study abroad program!

 Is it possible to travel to other countries during or at the conclusion of my Alliance program?

-NOTE: While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multi-entry visas.
+NOTE: While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multiple-entry visas.
 Unfortunately, these changes by the Chinese government are beyond our control.

 The single-entry X2 Chinese visa will suffice for all the travel done within mainland China during the Alliance program.
-However, International Business students and Rollins students going on the field study trip to Hong Kong and Macau will need to secure a residence permit after arrival in China, as going to Hong Kong and Macau is technically considered "leaving" mainland China.
+However, International Business students and Rollins and MHC students going on the field study trip to Hong Kong and Macau will need to secure a residence permit after arrival in China, as going to Hong Kong and Macau is technically considered "leaving" mainland China.
 Alliance Shanghai staff will guide these students through the process of securing the residence permit upon arrival in China.
 Students should budget $160 (US) for this additional visa process.

 It is possible to change your single entry visa after arriving in China?

-If you wish to change your visa, once you arrive in China you will have to go through the process of having a physical check (600rmb) and applying for a residence permit (400 rmb) that can take up two full days.
+If you wish to change your visa, once you arrive in China you will have to go through the process of having a physical check (600 RMB) and applying for a residence permit (400 RMB) that can take up two full days.
 Alliance staff will help facilitate this process upon your arrival in country.